Delimited File Source¶

 Right-click on the highlighted line, a context menu will appear where you will have the option to Delete.

-Note: Modifying the layout (adding or deleting fields) from the layout builder screen in Centerprise will not make any changes to the actual source file.
+Note: Modifying the layout (adding or deleting fields) from the Layout Builder in Centerprise will not make any changes to the actual source file.
 The layout is specific to Centerprise only.

-After you’re done customizing the layout, click Next.
-You will be directed to a new screen -Config Parameters.
-Here, you can further configure and define parameters for the Delimited File Source object.
+5. After you are done customizing the layout, click Next.
+You will be directed to a new window, Config Parameters.
+Here, you can define parameters for the Delimited File Source object.

 Parameters can provide easier deployment of flows by eliminating hardcoded values and provide an easier way of changing multiple configurations with a simple value change.

-Note: Parameters can be changed in the Config Parameters wizard page.
-Parameters left blank will use their default values assigned on the properties page.
+Note: Parameters left blank will use their default values assigned on the properties page.

-Once you’ve configured the source object, click OK.
+6. Once you have configured the source object, click OK.

-The Delimited Source object has now been modified from its previous configuration.
-The new object has all the modifications that you made in the builder.
+The Delimited File Source object has now been modified from its previous configuration.
+The new object has all the modifications that were made in the builder.

-In this case, the modifications that we made were:
+In this case, the modifications that were made are: